 So pay attention to all documents that relate to HR.
 It will save you a lot of setbacks, disappointments and avoidable problems.

 From our law practice: in our practice, we see start-up entrepreneurs who surround themselves with friends and acquaintances who work for them.
 Everything is “on good terms”, so to speak, or they formally cover themselves with an employment contract or a work contract randomly downloaded from the internet.
 Our client was also unpleasantly surprised in this way when he was sued by a former co-worker for invalidity of his termination.
-After careful examination of the original cooperation agreement under which the cooperation began, we discovered that it (quite erroneously) referred to the Civil Code’s provisions on guardianship of incapacitated persons instead of the intended work contract.
+After careful examination of the original cooperation agreement under which the cooperation began, we discovered that it (quite mistakenly) referred to the provisions of the Civil Code on guardianship of incapacitated persons instead of the intended work contract.

 Tip: Watch the video on the topic: How to set the terms of cooperation with a freelancer.